solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

 It is worth noting that any writes to update secondary or non-clustered indexes will always be fully logged operations.

-> **IMPORTANT**
->
-> A Synapse Analytics SQL pool has 60 distributions.
+> **IMPORTANT**: A Synapse Analytics SQL pool has 60 distributions.
 Therefore, assuming all rows are evenly distributed and landing in a single partition, your batch will need to contain 6,144,000 rows or larger to be minimally logged when writing to a Clustered Columnstore Index.
 If the table is partitioned and the rows being inserted span partition boundaries, then you will need 6,144,000 rows per partition boundary assuming even data distribution.
 Each partition in each distribution must independently exceed the 102,400 row threshold for the insert to be minimally logged into the distribution.

 Loading data into a non-empty table with a clustered index can often contain a mixture of fully logged and minimally logged rows.
 A clustered index is a balanced tree (b-tree) of pages.
 If the page being written to already contains rows from another transaction, then these writes will be fully logged.
 However, if the page is empty then the write to that page will be minimally logged.

-**Optimizing a delete operation**

-1. Check the number of transaction items for customers with ids lower than 900000 using the following query:

-    ```sql
-    SELECT
-        COUNT_BIG(*) as TransactionItemsCount
-    FROM
-        [wwi_perf].[Sale_Hash]
-    WHERE
-        CustomerId < 900000
-    ```
+DELETE operations are fully logged operations.
+To improve the performance of large delete operions in a table or partition, it makes sense to SELECT the data you wish to keep, which is a minimally logged operation.
+Essentially what is recommended is to create a new table using CTAS with the data you want to keep, then after it is created use RENAME to fully replace the old table with the new one.

-2. Implement a minimal logging approach to delete transaction items for customers with ids lower than 900000.
-Use the following CTAS query to isolate the transaction items that should be kept:
+To illustrate this concept, consider the following scenario.
+We wish to keep data for customers that have an id of greater than 900000.
+To implement a minimal logging approach to delete transaction items for customers with ids lower than 900000.
+We can use the following CTAS query to isolate the transaction items that should be kept:

     ```sql
     CREATE TABLE [wwi_perf].[Sale_Hash_v2]